 Time = distance/speed = 1320/330 = 4s

-Q66. a) Explain the terms ‘crests’ and ‘trough’ of a wave?
-What type of waves consist of crests and troughs?
+Q66. a) Explain the terms ‘crests’ and ‘trough’ of a wave.
+What type of waves consists of crests and troughs?

 b) The flash of a gun is seen by a man 3 seconds before the sound is heard.
 Calculate the distance of the gun from the man.

 a) The crest is a part of a transverse wave which is the elevation experienced by the wave from the line which is above zero disturbance.
 Trough is also a part of a transverse wave which is the depression experience by the wave from the line which is below zero disturbance.